Skip to Content

 Hold the decorating bag at a 45 degree angle at 6 o’clock.

-Very lightly touch the piping tip to the crumb coated cake, serrated side up, squeeze out a vertical strip of icing from the top to the bottom of the cake
+Very lightly touch the piping tip to the crumb coating, serrated side up, squeeze out a vertical strip of icing from the top to the bottom of the cake

 Stop squeezing and then pull away.